OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:28

-They replied, “Some say John the Baptist; others say Elijah; and still others, one of the prophets.”
+They answered, “Some say John the Baptist; others say Elijah; and still others, one of the prophets.”

 ## Mark 8:29